 The CFA ® Institute is internationally recognized as promoting the highest standards of ethics, education and professional excellence.
 Our MS in Finance curriculum has been designed to align with the CFA common body of knowledge, and it will prepare you for CFA designation, which is highly valued by many employers.

 The MS in Finance program, which has been designed to be completed in about two years, requires 30 credits of comprehensive coursework and completion of an exam.

-Still unsure whether you must submit a GMAT/GRE score?
-Our interactive evaluation form can help you navigate the admission requirements, as well as documentation that would be needed for admission review.
+Our interactive evaluation form can also help you review the admission requirements and the documentation needed for official admission review.

-What if you do not meet the admission requirements?
-Please email or call us at (262) 472-1945 to see if you could be admitted on a conditional basis.
+If you do not meet the admission requirements, please email or call us at (262) 472-1945 to see if you could be admitted on a conditional basis.

-The Master of Science in Finance degree requirements have been designed to prepare you for success as a student in the program and your subsequent career.
+The Master of Science in Finance curriculum has been designed to prepare you for success as a student in the program and your subsequent career.
 More information on the program structure and courses can be viewed in the Graduate Catalog.

 To earn the UW-Whitewater MS in Finance, you must: